SreeRaj-K0/Intrusion-Detection-Lab/README.md

-# Intrusion Detection HOME-LAB Setup on VMware
+# Intrusion Detection HOME-LAB
 ![Network Diagram](images/network.png)

-This repository contains the configuration and setup instructions for my home intrusion detection lab, which is built using VMware virtualization technology.
+This repository contains the configuration and setup instructions for my home intrusion detection lab, which is built using VMware .
 The lab aims to simulate network security monitoring using pfSense, Snort IDS, and Splunk for log analysis.

 ## Network Configuration